Banalata Sen (book): Publication

-Banalata Sen was the third of seven published poetry volumes during Das’ lifetime.
-This volume is named “” after Das’s most popular poem, which explored human fulfillment through the personification of a woman.
+Banalata Sen was the third of seven published poetry volumes during Das' lifetime.
+This volume is named after Das's most popular poem, which explored human fulfillment through the personification of a woman.
 This poem is also included in all versions of this poetry volume.
-Prior to the publication of this volume it is thought that Das' younger sister Sucharita had access to the poems as Das would let her read the poems when taking them out of his personal trunk to have them printed.
+Prior to the publication of this volume, it is thought that Das' younger sister Sucharita had access to the poems, as Das would let her read the poems when taking them out of his personal trunk to have them printed.

-The volume has been formally published twice during Das’ lifetime.
-The first publication was during Poush, 1942 AD(1349 in the Bengali calendar), in the same year as his father’s passing.
-This publication contained 12 poems and the cover was illustrated by Sambhu Shaha.
+The volume has been formally published twice during Das' lifetime.
+The first publication was during Poush, 1942 AD (1349 in the Bengali calendar), in the same year as his father's passing.
+This publication contained 12 poems, and the cover was illustrated by Sambhu Shaha.
 The second publication was during Srabon, 1952 AD (1359 in the Bengali calendar) by Signet Press.
-This version was an enlarged version containing 31 poems and the cover was illustrated by Satyajit Ray.
+This version was an enlarged version containing 31 poems, and the cover was illustrated by Satyajit Ray.
 This is the latest version of the volume.

 Contents of the volume

-The latest version of Banalata Sen includes the following poems and their translated name are:
+The latest version of Banalata Sen includes the following poems, and their translated names are: